 Project land contracts and regulatory approvals will contain requirements for reclamation and decommissioning.
 The Project will also complete a salvage value study before decommissioning turbines – to evaluate potential costs of salvaging compared to decommissioning costs.
-ABO Wind and Community Wind anticipate the salvage value of recovered metals (for example, copper, steel, rare earth metals) will cover a portion of decommissioning costs.
+ABO Wind anticipates the salvage value of recovered metals (for example, copper, steel, rare earth metals) will cover a portion of decommissioning costs.

-Community Wind and ABO Wind Canada have contracts in place with landowners who will have infrastructure on their property.
+ABO Wind Canada has contracts in place with landowners who will have infrastructure on their property.

 We have made the commitment that turbines will be located at least 1,000 metres away from any existing active dwelling unless the property owner has agreed otherwise.
 This commitment exceeds those of the municipality where the required setbacks are 500 metres from a habitable dwelling, 1 x turbine height from the property line (unless adjacent property owner has signed a lease), and 220 metres from a public road.

 Studies have been conducted on property sale data in and around wind farms in Canada, the United States, and internationally.
 Data gathered cannot support or disprove the impact on property values.